buildkite/trigger-pipeline-commands/README.md

 - `/bk trigger <pipeline-slug>` will trigger a build the PR with it's details on a **new** pipeline based on whatever `pipeline-slug` is provided, and is valid in your Organization.
 - `/bk pipeline <file.yml>` will trigger a build the PR with it's details on the **existing** pipeline (via the `buildkite_pipeline` input parameter in the workflow)  with a **new** yaml file specified in the command.
 The yaml file must exist either in the repo, or the PR.
+- `/bk unblock` will unblock the latest build **(that has no inputs required)** associated with the PR.
+This will not unblock builds that require direct input currently.

 ## Configuration Options